AdobeDocs/experience-cloud.en/help/mobile-android-implementation/audience-manager.md

     ![Select the SSF Menu](images/mobile-aam-selectSSFmenu.png)

-    >[!WARNING] As stated above, you will need to have administrator privileges to see this menu item.
+    >[!IMPORTANT] As stated above, you will need to have administrator privileges to see this menu item.

 1. Once on the Server-Side Forwarding page, read the info and check the box to **[!UICONTROL Enable Server-Side Forwarding]** for the report suite(s).